 Before each ride, you need to make sure you and your Honda are both ready to ride.
-To help get you prepared, this section discusses how to evaluate your riding readiness, and how to perform the recommended pre-ride inspection of your Honda.
+To help get you prepared, this section discusses how to evaluate your riding readiness and how to perform the recommended pre-ride inspection of your Honda.
+If you're a parent, be sure you also read the Important Message to Parents on page 5.

 Are You Ready to Ride?
-20
+24

 Protective Apparel

 Is Your Motorcycle Ready to Ride?

 Pre-ride Inspection